serval-uni-lu/coeva2/README.md

 * ./configurations: the configuration files (*json*) to customize the experiments without coding.
 * ./src/coeva2: the actual implementation of our approach.
 ## Setup the dataset
 Our experiments involve the Lending Club Loan Dataset.
-You can download the processed version [here]().
 You can have mon information on the dataset [here](https://www.kaggle.com/wendykan/lending-club-loan-data)
-For the FSE review, the dataset is already provided in the folder *./data*
+For the FSE review, the dataset is already provided in the folder *./data*.
+You will need to uncompress the *lcld_venus.zip* in order to run the examples/experiments.
 ## Setup the model
 For the FSE review, we provide a trained Random Forest model in the folder *./out/target_model* You can use the train python script to train your own model.
 ```shell